 As with most fruit trees, full sun is best for growing persimmons.
 Some afternoon shade is all right.
 Be aware of shifting light patterns through the seasons, bearing in mind that persimmons ripen in late autumn.

-Persimmons like a slightly acidic loamy soil, but are adaptable to a wide range of soil conditions.
+Persimmons like slightly acidic and loamy soils but are adaptable to a wide range of conditions.
 They do not do well in salty soils.
-As with any fruit tree, choose a site with good drainage to prevent rot and fungus problems.
+As with any fruit tree, choose a site with good drainage to prevent root rot and fungus problems.

 Temperature and Humidity

-American Persimmons are hardy to zone 4, and so can withstand harsh winter conditions and temperatures to -25F.
-They like some air circulation but take care not to plant them where they will be too vulnerable to winter winds.
+American Persimmons are hardy to USDA zone 4, and thus can withstand harsh winter conditions and temperatures to -25F.
+They like some air circulation, but take care not to plant them where they will be too vulnerable to winter winds.
 They can also handle warm temperatures, up to Zone 9.
-They're not as likely to fruit in desert climates, but do best in areas where deciduous trees proliferate, which like a moderate amount of humidity.
+They're not as likely to fruit in desert climates but do best in areas where deciduous trees proliferate and like a moderate amount of humidity.

-Persimmons are generally free from pests, but mealybugs or other pests associated with ants may become a problem.
+Persimmons are generally free from pests and diseases, but mealybugs or other pests associated with ants may become a problem.
 Treat with organic and non-toxic methods to protect the fruit.